Breast Implant Revision Surgery: Considerations

 Specialist Surgery and Revisional Breast Surgery can be costly.
-Some revision patients need help with financing to be able to resolve their implant concerns or to enable them to have a Revisional procedure.
+Some revision patients need help with funding to be able to resolve their implant concerns or to enable them to have a Revisional procedure.

-We also suggest that if you’re looking into financing, you send an enquiry and ask for the links to financing options.
+We also suggest that if you’re looking into options for funding your surgery, you send an enquiry and ask for the links to financing options.